harris-andy/HabitTracker.harris-andy/README.md

 ## Questions & Comments
   - The program's structure isn't great.
 I thought about using OOP but it seemed unnecessary for something so small.
-For example I can see how Insert, Update and Delete could build off one common function but I wasn't sure how to do it.
+For example I can see how Insert, Update and Delete could build off one common function but I wasn't sure it was worth it.
   - Which files should I have added to gitignore?
-  - The GetRecordSummary() and GetSearchTerm() methods may be a bit unwieldy and I'm not sure how to make them more efficient.
+  - The GetRecordSummary() and GetSearchTerm() methods may be a bit unwieldy but I'm not sure how to make them more efficient.
   - Any suggestions on how to clarify my code is greatly appreciated!
 Program structure is by far the most difficult part for me.
 Thanks!